 Back in 2018, the iPhone XR introduced a price gap between Apple's entry-level smartphone and its more feature-rich models, and that gap only widened with the iPhone 11 family's debut.
 Thanks to the iPhone 11's starting price of $699, there's now a $300 gap between it and the base model iPhone 11 Pro, which starts at $999.
 Even the most expensive iPhone 11 model — one that comes with 512GB of storage— costs $150 less than the cheapest iPhone Pro model.

-To encourage existing iPhone users to upgrade to the new models, Apple offers rebates if you trade-in your current phone, though they're not as generous as they used to be.
-As of February 2020, you can save up to $250 on the iPhone 11 and $320 on the iPhone 11 Pro models, though you'll need a pretty recent phone to see that kind of return.
+To encourage existing iPhone users to upgrade to the new models, Apple offers rebates if you trade-in your current phone.
+At the beginning of August 2020, you can expect to save up to $220 on the iPhone 11 and $280 on the iPhone 11 Pro models, though you'll need a pretty recent phone to see that kind of return.
 Nevertheless, trading in your phone when you buy a new iPhone from Apple can save you a little bit of cash.

-The iPhone is widely available from wireless carriers, too — and not just the Big Four.
+The iPhone is widely available from wireless carriers, too — and not just the big ones like AT&T, T-Mobile and Verizon.
 You'll also find iPhone 11 models through discount carriers and wireless services tied to cable operators, such as Xfinity.
 Different wireless carriers routinely offer deals for the latest iPhones, though don't expect too much of a discount on the new models.
 Usually, you see BOGO offers that dangle a second iPhone or rebates if you trade in a newer phone.
 Be sure to check out the best iPhone 11 deals to make sure you're getting the best price before you buy.

 iPhone 11 vs. iPhone 11 Pros: Design and size